BraviNoname/Bravi/BossDisplayFixes/README.md

 - Timeout crash on Chimata's final on Spell Practice has been fixed.

-- Made Chimata's spell 4 (the timeout) declare itself at 1 HP, similarily to Clownpiece, Murasa, Yuyuko, and Shinmyoumaru.
+- Made Chimata's spell 4 (the timeout) declare itself at 1 HP, like Clownpiece, Murasa, Yuyuko, and Shinmyoumaru.

 - Recolored the top left name of each boss/midboss to have the color correspond to the character's main color.